Charles Rangel: Political image

-Rangel is known as an energetic, genial, and sociable politician, one who is able to gain friendship and influence by means of charm, humor, and candor.
+Rangel was known as an energetic, genial, and sociable politician, one who was able to gain friendship and influence by means of charm, humor, and candor.
 He was called "Charlie" by everyone in Congress from the highest-ranking members to the custodial employees.
+As one obituary wrote, "He was Charlie to constituents and to colleagues who, had there been a congressional yearbook, would have voted him Mr. Conviviality."
 Of his political skills, 1980s Ways and Means chair Dan Rostenkowski said, "Charlie has the gifted knack of getting you to change your position, and you actually enjoy doing it.
 Compromising isn't so unusual in Congress.
 Enjoying it is."
-The New York congressman's ability to use humor to catch others off guard before making a political point has been called "Rangeling" by lobbyists and others on Capitol Hill.
-Many of his closest friends and allies in Congress have not been other African Americans, but white representatives from working class or rural districts.
+The New York congressman's ability to use humor to catch others off guard before making a political point was called "Rangeling" by lobbyists and others on Capitol Hill.
+Many of his closest friends and allies in Congress were not other African Americans, but white representatives from working class or rural districts.
 O'Neill aide Chris Matthews said these members were "tied emotionally and culturally to the people they represent".

 Rangel has been described as having a meticulous appearance.
 Long-time mentor Percy Sutton recalled, "In the beginning I called him Pretty Boy Rangel, to denigrate him, because he was one of those handsome types, hair pushed down and that mustache.
 But he had a way about him, with that great humor, an ability to influence people."
-Later The New York Times described him thusly: "After three decades in public life, the portly, gravel-voiced Mr. Rangel, who is very much the Old World-style gentleman yet sprinkles his sentences with mild profanity, still takes politics personally."
-In contrast, Rangel and his office have long been disorganized, with criticism even from supporters for taking on more things than he can keep track of.
-The congressman's life has been dominated by politics with no hobbies and few friendships outside of it.
+Later The New York Times described him thus: "After three decades in public life, the portly, gravel-voiced Mr. Rangel, who is very much the Old World-style gentleman yet sprinkles his sentences with mild profanity, still takes politics personally."
+In contrast, Rangel and his office were disorganized, with criticism even from supporters for having taken on more things than he could keep track of.
+The congressman's life was dominated by politics with no hobbies and few friendships outside of it.
 Loyalties to Rangel were severely tested when he was being investigated for possible ethics violations and a number of political figures bailed out on a lavish 80th birthday gala planned for Rangel at New York's Plaza Hotel.